scarabus/superset/readme.md

     python3 -m venv virtual_env
     . ~/virtual_env/bin/activate
     pip3 install --upgrade setuptools pip

+Put the JSON key that you created earlier into a file and set **GOOGLE_APPLICATION_CREDENTIALS** to point to that file on startup.

     vim ~/cdp_key.json
-Insert the JSON key that you created earlier

     echo 'export GOOGLE_APPLICATION_CREDENTIALS="$HOME/cdp_key.json"' >> ~/.bashrc
     pip3 install apache-superset
     superset db upgrade
     export FLASK_APP=superset
     flask fab create-admin

 Create an admin name and password (admin/admin is fine for testing)

     superset load_examples
     superset init
     pip3 install pybigquery
-    superset run --port 8088 --host 0.0.0.0 --with-threads --reload --debugger You should now be able to connect to the server from your desktop at the public IP address port 8088 If you can't, try running a simple web server on port 80 and see if you can connect to that
+    superset run --port 8088 --host 0.0.0.0 --with-threads --reload --debugger

+You should now be able to connect to the server from your desktop at the public IP address port 8088 If you can't, try running a simple web server on port 80 and see if you can connect to that - Try connecting from the VM and from your deskktiop using wget

     sudo python3 -m http.server 80